google/benchmark/README.md

 Normally, the entire duration of the work loop (`for (auto _ : state) {}`) is measured.
 But sometimes, it is necessary to do some work inside of that loop, every iteration, but without counting that time to the benchmark time.
-That is possible, althought it is not recommended, since it has high overhead.
+That is possible, although it is not recommended, since it has high overhead.

 ```c++
 static void BM_SetInsert_With_Timer_Control(benchmark::State& state) {